When does easy bruising indicate a more serious problem?

 Easy bruising sometimes indicates a serious underlying condition, such as a blood-clotting problem or a blood disease.
 Consult your doctor if you:

-- Have unusually large or painful bruises, especially if your bruises seem to develop for no known reason
+- Have frequent, large bruises, especially if your bruises appear on your trunk, back or face, or seem to develop for no known reasons

 - Suddenly begin bruising, especially if you recently started a new medication

 - Have a family history of easy bruising or bleeding

 These signs and symptoms can indicate low levels of or abnormally functioning platelets — components of blood that help it clot after an injury — or problems with proteins that help the blood clot.
 To diagnose the cause of your bruising, your doctor might check your blood platelet levels or do tests that measure the ability of your blood to clot.

 Other serious causes of bruising include domestic violence or abuse.
 If a loved one has an unexplainable bruise, particularly in an unusual location such as on the face, you might ask about the possibility of abuse.